 The “business card” of the Republic of Belarus is a new building of the National Library in Minsk.
 The new building project was designed in the late 80s of the last century, and in 1989 it won the competition among Soviet Union countries.
 However, it became possible to implement it only 15 years later.

 The new building of the National Library in Belarus was opened on the 16th of June, 2006.
 The president of Belarus, Alexander Lukashenko, took part in the Opening

-The construction area is 19.5 thousand sq. meters, total building area is 113.7 thousand sq. meters, including the book depository of 54.9 thousand sq. meters; the building construction volume is 420.6 thousand cubic meters, including depository of 200.6 thousand cubic meters.
+The construction area is 19.5 thousand sq. meters, total building area is 113.7 thousand sq. meters, including the book depository of 54.9 thousand sq. meters; the building construction volume is 420.6 thousand cubic meters, including a depository of 200.6 thousand cubic meters.

-On the roof of the library one can find a viewpoint platform at a height of 72 meters.
+On the library roof, one can find a viewing platform at a height of 72 meters.
 A panoramic elevator takes guests to the top, where they can admire the beautiful views of Minsk.
 The National Library is going to open a Museum of Book.
-Its visitors will have an opportunity to see a large collection of rare books, such as the publications of Francysk Skaryna, manuscripts on palm leaves and parchment scrolls.
+Its visitors will have an opportunity to see a large collection of rare books, such as the publications of Francysk Skaryna, manuscripts on palm leaves, and parchment scrolls.
 Priceless tomes are located in a special showcase, which maintains optimum temperature and humidity.
-In order to ensure the preservation of old books with acid-based paper, lamps with diffused light are used.
+To ensure the preservation of old books with acid-based paper, lamps with diffused light are used.